 Magento is not precisely an easy platform to use and is more suitable for medium or large businesses.
 To use Magento, you need technical knowledge and timely developer support.
 The platform requires restyling of the design and time to set up or launch.

-Shopify is the easiest way to get your website up.
-You can register on the platform, fill out the information about your company, products, administrative and organizational sections; you can also get a 14-day free trial.
+Shopify is the easiest way to get your website up since it was designed as a ready-to-use platform.
+You can register on the platform, fill out the information about your company, products, administrative and organizational sections.
+Inventory management, promo campaigns, site redesign, and other changes on your website are just the matter of drag and drop.

-The number of built-in payment gateway options can decide when choosing between two platforms.
+The more built-in payment gateways, the more flexibility you offer to your clients.
 On the one hand, it may seem that Shopify beats Magento here.
 It comes with 70 payment gateways out of the box and has its own payment gateways built-in.
-Still, on the other hand, Shopify charges from 0.5% to 2% of each transaction on your store depending on your Shopify plan when your clients use external payment gateways to pay.
+On the other hand, Shopify charges from 1.5% to 2% of each transaction on your store depending on your Shopify plan when your clients use external payment gateways.

 Themes, Integrations, Extensions, and Apps

-That is a tie for both Magento and Shopify as both of them have a well-developed marketplace with hundreds of themes and templates, extensions, and apps, either free or paid.
+That is a tie for both Magento and Shopify as both have a well-developed marketplace with hundreds of themes and templates, extensions, and apps, either free or paid.

 Here we need to mention that Shopify themes are proprietary and do not allow much customization.
 Magento themes are as responsive as playdough, allowing you to sculpt your own brand visual identity.